 Part-time – Box B

-Multiply $120 times the number of months indicated in Box B.
+For tax years prior to 2017, multiply $120 times the number of months indicated in Box B.

 You cannot claim the education amount if you: